We asked some of best students how they succeed with study and they provided some fascinating insights.

 Noah: I swear by following routines and boundaries, and sticking to them.
 I find making a plan for how much time to spend studying, and what to achieve in that time, such a good way to look after myself.
 I also always allow breaks as well as time spent away from study.
 In my first year, I had one day a week where I would try to not even think about uni and found it really helped me look after myself.

 Hammad: I make sure that every week, I spend precious time with good friends and family.
-This includes going out for dinner, watching a movie, getting together to play a sport or heading to the city.
 It’s extremely important to make sure you include social time otherwise you will very quickly burn out.
 Studying too much can be counter-productive to doing well in your studies.

 I also aim to get eight hours of sleep.
 Skipping on sleep means that you don’t consolidate information as well.
 On days where I’ve not gotten as much sleep as I like, I find myself to be less productive, as things take longer to read and I don’t feel as energised.
 This can lead me to feel like I am behind.
 When I sleep well, I get much more done, and my tasks for the day and week are much less intimidating to finish.
 I see myself as a high achiever, but an important lesson I have learned is to not sweat the small stuff too much.
 If I don’t go as well on an assessment as I like, I try and maintain a positive perspective.
 On my first assessment task last year, I achieved a much lower mark than I expected.
 It was kind of scary and made me doubt myself, but instead of letting it get to me, I consulted with my seminar leader on where I went wrong and how I could improve.
 Taking on board their feedback, I achieved much better marks in my later assessments.
 Virtually everyone is bound to make mistakes in their study.
 The important thing is to learn from your mistakes, so you can perform better in the future.